qeeqbox/social-analyzer/README.md

 **Please submit your contribution in a Pull Request!**

 ## Updates
-- (Testing Grid Passed 🎉🎉🎉) This will make FindUserProfilesSlow & ShowUserProfilesSlow a lot faster because it will distribute checking profiles between instances of Firefox in a grid - Comming next update
+- (New) Added logic that enhance FindUserProfilesSlow & ShowUserProfilesSlow checking speed (Limited to docker-compose)👏
 - (New) Added FindOrigins (This extracts well-known names with their origins from the username) 👏
 - (New) Added descriptions logic to websites (will be adding the categories later on) 👏
 - Added pyhton CLI (limited to FindUserProfilesFast option)